 To understand further on how to avoid bankruptcy fraud, learn what it is and different types.
 Because federal laws are very specific in nature (to protect both debtors and creditors) in regards to how bankruptcy is utilized, being educated about fraud will help you avoid making illegal moves.

 Presenting false information, hiding property and filing bankruptcy multiple times are common forms of bankruptcy fraud.
 A five year prison sentence and a $250,000 may result if fraud is committed.
-The following actions can help you avoid losing property while helping your case move smoothly.

 - Be honest about your property – Report all personal assets to your trustee or attorney.
 Most fraud cases are connected to hiding property.
 Failing to report all income or even transferring property to a family member or friend is also fraud.
 There are exemptions available you may qualify for to help protect your assets.